jshi31/awesome-rochester/README.md

 - All of the contents are written in Chinese.
 We leave the English version as future work.

 ## Contacts
-Please drop an email to Jing Shi (jshi31@cs.rochester.edu), or Jie Zhou (jzhou41@cs.rochester.edu) if you have any comments or suggestions on this repository.
+Please do a pull request or drop an email to Jing Shi (jshi31@cs.rochester.edu) or Jie Zhou (jzhou41@cs.rochester.edu) if you would like to contribute to the project, or just have any comments or suggestions on this repository.
 You feedbacks will be highly appreicated!

 ## Acknowledgement